Honduras Caribbean spiny lobster - trap

 Update

-The project end date is extended to December 2024 as activities have not progressed as expected due to several changes that have taken place in DIGEPESCA´s authorities and technical personnel, which has caused many of the environmental FIP activities to be delayed due to lack of government support.
-A new DIGEPESCA FIP focal point was recently appointed, so we anticipate FIP activities to resume over the next few months.
-We have hired a local consultant to help advance key activities and engage DIGEPESCA in the work as needed.
-Due to the issues with the government, we have focused the last several months on complying with the social policy requirements and have advanced several pieces including finalizing the vessel list, making fishers aware of their rights, and establishing a grievance mechanism.
-We plan to do an external FIP audit in the next few months and will update the FIP actions, timeline, and end date during that process.
+During the 3-year audit which was completed in August 2024, the FIP workplan was updated to reflect the latest advances and revise timelines.
+A new end date for the FIP was established for July 2028.
+Activities have not progressed as expected over the past few years due to several changes that have taken place in DIGEPESCA´s authorities and technical personnel, which has caused many of the environmental FIP activities to be delayed due to lack of government support.
+Over the past several months DIGEPESCA has been more engaged, and activities have begun to pick up, with support from our local FIP consultant who is helping to advance key activities and engage DIGEPESCA in the work as needed.
+Over the past year, we have focused efforts on complying with the social policy requirements and have advanced several pieces including finalizing the vessel list, making fishers aware of their rights, establishing a grievance mechanism, conducting a social risk assessment, and developing a social workplan.

 Next Progress Report Due